OpenSourceEconomics/respy/docs/how_to_guides/example_models.rst

 -----------------------

 Another example model provided in the respy interface is the model presented in Keane and Wolpin (2000).
-The model incorporates an observable charactistic to account for race, aiming to analyze the effects of monetary incentive schemes designed to reduce racial differences in school attainment and earnings.
+The model incorporates an observable characteristic to account for race, aiming to analyze the effects of monetary incentive schemes designed to reduce racial differences in school attainment and earnings.